AMD-Ecosystem/rocm-simulation/docs/install/install.rst

 .. note::

-   If you are only installing Taichi Lang or GSplat, see the :doc:`Compatibility matrix <./about/compatibility-matrix>` page.
+   If you are only installing Taichi Lang or GSplat, see the :ref:`simulation-compat-matrix` page.

 Install ROCm-Simulation
 ======================================================================================